2019–20 Cairns Taipans season: Most Valuable Player

 Scott Machado – After winning the NBL Fans MVP award, Machado took top honours at the Taipans Awards Night.
-During the regular season he was able to topple the NBL assists record and setup his teammates, whilst still scoring 16.11 points per game and shooting at 45% from the field.
+During the regular season he was able to topple the NBL assists record and set up his teammates, whilst still scoring 16.11 points per game and shooting at 45% from the field.

 Coaches Award

 Fabijan Krslovic – After spending one year as a development player, which included multiple appearances on-court due to injured teammates, Krslovic has worked his way throughout the season from playing the role of a bench warmer up to being in the the rotation of players between the bench and the court during a game during games, including an average of 11.38 minutes during a game at the end of the regular season.
 Fabijan also had several standout performances late in the season, including a five rebound and four steal game against the Illawarra Hawks, a seven rebound and four block game against the Adelaide 36ers and a 12-point and eight rebound game against the Brisbane Bullets.